On this page:

 The role of local objectives

-While state, regional and local planning policy sets out how discretion should be exercised, the ability to specify local objectives in a residential schedule enables detailed expression to be given to desired neighbourhood, heritage, environmental, landscape or design outcomes to be achieved for an area.
+While state, regional and local planning policy sets out how discretion should be exercised, the ability to specify local objectives in some residential schedules enables detailed expression to be given to desired neighbourhood, heritage, environmental, landscape or design outcomes to be responded to within a particular area, when the residential development standards of clauses 54, 55 and 57 are not met.

 The Minister’s Direction - The Form and Content of Planning Schemes only allows a maximum of five objectives to be expressed in a schedule to a residential zone.